 depression.
 It can also help prevent postpartum depression.
 A cognitive-behavioral counselor can

-also teach you skills for managing anxiety, such as deep breathing and
+also teach you skills to help you manage anxiety.
+These skills include deep breathing and

 relationships and the personal changes that come with having a new baby.
-This
+It

-gives you emotional support and helps with problem solving and goal setting.
+gives you emotional support and helps you solve problems and set goals.

 Antidepressant medicine, ideally along with counseling.

-baby and mother, experts are studying which antidepressants are most safe for
+baby and mother.
+So experts are studying which antidepressants are most safe for

 reuptake inhibitor (SSRI).